Bio: Kendra Coombes elected was elected as MLA for Cape Breton Centre on March 10, 2020.

 Susan is committed to our community and will stand up for the people of Dartmouth North.

-Caucus Roles: Spokesperson for Business, Education and Early Childhood Development, Finance and Treasury Board, the Human Rights Commission, Business, and Education and Early Childhood Development; Deputy House Leader.
+Caucus Roles: Spokesperson for Business, Education and Early Childhood Development, Finance and Treasury Board, the Human Rights Commission, Business, Rural and Regional Economic Development, and Status of Women; NDP House Leader.

 Claudia is active in the Dartmouth South school community as a member of the Hawthorne School Home and School Association, and the Downtown Dartmouth Business Commission.

 A trained lawyer, former legal educator with the Nova Scotia Barrister's Society and associate publisher of a non-profit media group, Claudia has a wide range of experience to help serve the Dartmouth South Community.

 Caucus Roles: Leader, spokesperson for the Premier's Office and Executive Council, Environment and Climate Change, and Intergovernmental Relations.

 In his spare time, Gary plays guitar and piano and has accompanied fiddlers at dances and community events for many years.

 Caucus Roles: Spokesperson for Immigration, Housing, Acadian Affairs, Communications Nova Scotia, Natural Resources, Fisheries and Aquaculture, Immigration, Internal Services and Service Nova Scotia, Lands and Forestry; NDP Deputy House Leader.